“No man is an island, no man stands alone

 From time to time I often find myself reminiscing about those two years I spent at The W. Although I still keep in contact with a handful of folks I met there, and I’m grateful for their constant and supportive friendship, I sometimes find myself wondering what happened to several of the people I

 genuinely believed would be lifelong friends, too.
 On several occasions I have tried to get in contact with some of them.
 Many I’ve located and have attempted to get them more active in my life today; others I think are just content to not have me in their lives now.
 And I’m learning to deal with both scenarios.
+Even believing that, though, doesn’t keep me from the desire to simply reconnect with some of those special folks from that very significant time of my life and have them become a significant part of my little corner of the world today.

 Recently, I’ve reconnected with two people thanks to the magic of the “social utility that connects people with friends and others who work, study and live around them.”